serdarM/RepData_PeerAssessment1/PA1_template.md

 ## 2. What is mean total number of steps taken per day?
 Let's create an array of the total number of steps taken each day using the `tapply` function.
 We will use this to view the relative frequencies of the total number of daily steps during the course of the 61-day data collection time frame.
 We will do this by plotting a histogram.
-For this part, we will ignore the missing values in the dataset (in other words, the NA's will be treated as 0).
+For this part, we will ignore the missing values in the dataset.

 ```r
 dailySteps <- with(df, tapply(steps, date, sum, na.rm=T))